When Family Trusts Affect the Value of Firms

 The Cost of Family Disputes

-Different from prior studies, which almost unanimously focus on conflicts between corporate insiders and outsiders, his study looked at the impacts of intra-family ownership structures and conflicts between family members on firm behaviors and performance.
+Different from prior studies, which almost unanimously focus on conflicts between corporate insiders and outsiders, his study looked at the impacts of intra-family ownership structures and conflicts between family members on firm behaviours and performance.

 “When the age gap is large, sons or daughters arguably have more diverse interests and very different ideologies for managing family issues.
 A large age distance also indicates high conflict potential,” he says.